 Indoor clothing.
 You must bring your own regular indoor clothing, including underwear, socks, shirts, pants, and shoes.
 No dry cleaning services are available.
-The use of polyester double-knit fabric is not recommended, as it is not sufficiently warm.
 Base the quantity of clothing you bring on recommendations from your POC, the length of your stay in Antarctica, and the type of work you will be doing.